shikwambipolly/how_is_bloomberg/README.md

 2. Create your feature branch
 3. Commit your changes
 4. Push to the branch
-5. Open a Pull Request
+5. Create a Pull Request

 ## License